joegaudet/joegaudet.github.io/_posts/2016-03-1-evernote-plus-vim-equals-love.markdown

 ### Optional: Setup Two Factor Authentication

-If you're like me and keep work notes in Evernote, 2-FA is the way to go.
-I try and make sure its enabled on every service that offers it.
+If you're like me and keep work notes in Evernote, 2-FA is the way to go to keep your security folks happy and your IP safe.
+In general I try and make sure its enabled on every service that offers it (gmail, github et al).

 Follow these instructions to get it setup: